 The algal blooms are often clearly visible but the microscopic blue-green algae are still often present in the absence of visible blooms and are very difficult to manage or even remove completely from contaminated water.
 According to this DPI NSW government website called 'Managing Blue Green Algae in Farm Dams' they can still be toxic even after they have been killed by algicides which can't be used in rivers and lakes.

 'Reference: Dunlop RA, Cox PA, Banack SA, Rodgers KJ (2013) The Non-Protein Amino Acid BMAA Is Misincorporated into Human Proteins in Place of l-Serine Causing Protein Misfolding and Aggregation.
 See http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0075376

-Here are some disturbing images of adults and children ignoring the many highly visible, toxic blue green algae warning signs erected by Ballina Council and continuing to swim and canoe in Lake Ainsworth on a daily basis risking some appalling long and short term health consequences:-
+Here are some disturbing images of adults and children ignoring the many highly visible, toxic, blue green algae warning signs erected by Ballina Council in 2014 and continuing to swim and canoe in Lake Ainsworth on a daily basis risking some appalling long and short term health consequences:-

 Dr Dunlop has written this article yesterday called 'BIG NEWS ABOUT AUSTRALIA'S BIG BLOOMS' :-

 We're proud to announce a new collaboration between UTS and MQ scientists in the search for environmental triggers for MND.

 Back in September 2013, UTS researchers announced the first plausible mechanism for a toxin found in blue green algae triggering sporadic MND.